yeaso/Chinese-Affective-Computing-Dataset/README.md

-A Chinese Multi-label Affective Computing Dataset Based on Social Media Network Users This paper at https://arxiv.org/pdf/2411.08347
+A Chinese Multi-label Affective Computing Dataset Based on Social Media Network Users.
+This paper at https://arxiv.org/pdf/2411.08347